Latest in Travel Money Cards

-What are travel money cards?
+What is a travel money card?

 Travel cards are a type of specially-designed debit card so you can spend your own money while travelling overseas.
 They are popular for several reasons:

-Another advantage is that you can buy this pre-paid card whenever you want, so you can pick a time when the exchange rate is in your favour and the Aussie dollar is looking strong.
+- You can buy this pre-paid card whenever you want, so you can pick a time when the exchange rate is in your favour and the Aussie dollar is looking strong.

 What should you look for in a travel money card?